-Omega-3 fats are essential – to stay healthy we must obtain some from food.
-The main types of omega-3 fats are alpha-linolenic acid (ALA), a fat found in plant foods, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), both found in fish.
-There is a common belief that eating more fish or taking omega-3 supplements reduces our risk of heart disease, stroke and death.
+The main types of omega-3 fats are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), both found in fish, and alpha-linolenic acid (ALA) found in plant foods.
+Many people believe that taking omega-3 supplements reduces risk of heart disease, stroke and death.

-The evidence is current to April 2017.
-The review included 79 trials involving over 112,000 people.
-These studies assessed effects of greater omega-3 intake versus lower or no omega-3 intake for at least a year on heart and circulatory disease.
-Twenty-five studies were very trustworthy (well-designed so as not to give biased results).
+The evidence is current to February 2019.
+The review included 86 trials involving 162,796 people.
+These trials assessed effects of greater omega-3 intake versus lower omega-3 intake for at least a year on heart and circulatory disease.
+Twenty-eight trials were very trustworthy (well-designed so as not to give biased results).
 Participants were adults, some with existing illness and some healthy, living in North America, Europe, Australia and Asia.
-Participants increased omega-3 fats, or maintained their usual fats for at least a year.
 Most EPA and DHA trials provided capsules, few gave oily fish.

-Increasing EPA and DHA has little or no effect on all-cause deaths and cardiovascular events (high-quality evidence) and probably makes little or no difference to cardiovascular death, coronary deaths or events, stroke, or heart irregularities (moderate-certainty evidence).
+Increasing EPA and DHA has little or no effect on deaths and cardiovascular events (high-certainty evidence) and probably makes little or no difference to cardiovascular death, stroke, or heart irregularities (moderate-certainty evidence).
 However, increasing EPA and DHA may slightly reduce risk of coronary death and coronary events (low-certainty evidence, coronary events are illnesses of arteries supplying the heart).
 To prevent one person having a coronary event, 167 people would need to increase their EPA and DHA, and 334 people would need to increase their EPA and DHA to prevent one person dying from coronary disease.
 EPA and DHA reduce triglycerides by about 15% but do not affect fatness or other lipids (high-certainty evidence).

-Eating more ALA (for example, by increasing walnuts or enriched margarine) probably makes little or no difference to all-cause or cardiovascular deaths or coronary events but probably slightly reduces cardiovascular events and heart irregularities (moderate- or low-certainty evidence).
+Eating more ALA (for example, by increasing walnuts or enriched margarine) probably makes little or no difference to all-cause, cardiovascular or coronary deaths or coronary events but probably slightly reduces cardiovascular events and heart irregularities (moderate- or low-certainty evidence).
 To prevent one person having a coronary event, 500 people would need to increase their ALA, 91 people to prevent one person having arrhythmia.

-There is evidence that taking omega-3 capsules does not reduce heart disease, stroke or death.
 There is little evidence of effects of eating fish.
-Although EPA and DHA reduce triglycerides, supplementary omega-3 fats are probably not useful for preventing or treating heart and circulatory diseases.
-However, increasing plant-based ALA may be slightly protective for some heart and circulatory diseases.
+EPA and DHA reduce triglycerides.
+EPA, DHA and ALA may be slightly protective of some heart and circulatory diseases.

-Researchers have suggested that omega-3 polyunsaturated fatty acids from oily fish (long-chain omega-3 (LCn3), including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)), as well as from plants (alpha-linolenic acid (ALA)) benefit cardiovascular health.
+Omega-3 polyunsaturated fatty acids from oily fish (long-chain omega-3 (LCn3)), including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)), as well as from plants (alpha-linolenic acid (ALA)) may benefit cardiovascular health.
 Guidelines recommend increasing omega-3-rich foods, and sometimes supplementation, but recent trials have not confirmed this.

-To assess effects of increased intake of fish- and plant-based omega-3 for all-cause mortality, cardiovascular (CVD) events, adiposity and lipids.
+To assess the effects of increased intake of fish- and plant-based omega-3 fats for all-cause mortality, cardiovascular events, adiposity and lipids.

-We searched CENTRAL, MEDLINE and Embase to April 2017, plus ClinicalTrials.gov and World Health Organization International Clinical Trials Registry to September 2016, with no language restrictions.
-We handsearched systematic review references and bibliographies and contacted authors.
+We searched CENTRAL, MEDLINE and Embase to February 2019, plus ClinicalTrials.gov and World Health Organization International Clinical Trials Registry to August 2019, with no language restrictions.
+We handsearched systematic review references and bibliographies and contacted trial authors.

-We included randomised controlled trials (RCTs) that lasted at least 12 months and compared supplementation and/or advice to increase LCn3 or ALA intake versus usual or lower intake.
+We included randomised controlled trials (RCTs) that lasted at least 12 months and compared supplementation or advice to increase LCn3 or ALA intake, or both, versus usual or lower intake.

-Two review authors independently assessed studies for inclusion, extracted data and assessed validity.
+Two review authors independently assessed trials for inclusion, extracted data and assessed validity.
 We performed separate random-effects meta-analysis for ALA and LCn3 interventions, and assessed dose-response relationships through meta-regression.

-We included 79 RCTs (112,059 participants) in this review update and found that 25 were at low summary risk of bias.
-Trials were of 12 to 72 months' duration and included adults at varying cardiovascular risk, mainly in high-income countries.
-Most studies assessed LCn3 supplementation with capsules, but some used LCn3- or ALA-rich or enriched foods or dietary advice compared to placebo or usual diet.
+We included 86 RCTs (162,796 participants) in this review update and found that 28 were at low summary risk of bias.
+Trials were of 12 to 88 months' duration and included adults at varying cardiovascular risk, mainly in high-income countries.
+Most trials assessed LCn3 supplementation with capsules, but some used LCn3- or ALA-rich or enriched foods or dietary advice compared to placebo or usual diet.
 LCn3 doses ranged from 0.5 g a day to more than 5 g a day (19 RCTs gave at least 3 g LCn3 daily).